tugberkcil/calculator/README.md

 ## 🗣️ About

-  the purpose of this project is to get a calculator view using object oriented programming and gui.
+  	The purpose of this project is to get a calculator view using object oriented programming and gui.